DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 Who achieved a great feat of defeating demon hero and taking back human territories.
 And of course he cannot permit someone who becomes more prominent than him, the emperor."

-"That's about it, Paladin Jeanne."
+"That's about it, Light Knight Jeanne."

 He turned towards them with serious face.